gobind452/RobotTaskPlanning/README.md

 ## Evaluation
 1. Correct implementation of *changeState()* and *checkAction()* functions for different types of actions and the ability to handle varied world states.
+(15 points)
-2. Plan generation for the example goals with the *getPlan()* function such as
+2. Plan generation for the example goals with the *getPlan()* function (on world0) such as (30 points)
  	*  Put apple on table.
  	*  Put fruits: apple, orange and banana in box.
  	*  Put apple in fridge.
  	*  Put fruits in fridge and keep fridge closed.
 3. Evaluation of accelerated plan search for the scenarios such as the above.
+(20 points)
+4. Evaluation of planner robustness on other world scenes.
+(20 points)
 4. Explanation of search strategy implemented in this exercise.
+(15 points)
 <!--
 Your planner would be tested for different goals and different world scenes.
 The grading scheme would be as follows:
 1. Correct implementation of *changeState()* and *checkAction()* functions for different types of actions.
 (15 points)